AdaGold/trek/feedback.md

 Clicking the "load" button twice does not cause each trip to display twice | Click a trip to load and view trip details |
-Clicking a different trip loads different details | Fill out a form to reserve a spot |
-Errors are reported to the user |
+Clicking a different trip loads different details | Open network tab, then fill out a form to reserve a spot | Submitting the form only sends one POST request | Errors are reported to the user |
 Site is clearly laid out and easy to navigate | **Under the Hood** |